cosmic-api/cosmic.py/docs/source/models.rst

     Before deciding to go with our own system, we took a good look at some existing options.
 Our best candidates were `JSON Schema
     <http://json-schema.org/>`_ and `Apache Avro
     <http://avro.apache.org/>`_.
-JSON Schema has a significant flaw:
+JSON Schema has a significant
-    the order of object attributes is not preserved.
+    limitation: the order of object attributes is not preserved.
 Apache Avro had a different problem: because an attribute can be defined as allowing multiple types, objects needed to be wrapped in an annotation layer to avoid ambiguity.
 Instead of ``{"name": "Jenn"}`` we would have to output ``{"Person": {"name": "Jenn"}}``.
 In the context of REST APIs, this is uncommon and potentially confusing.

     Because Cosmic must be extremely portable, it is essential that we keep the feature list to a minimum.
 In this instance, the minimum